How Do You Format a Policies and Procedures Manual?

 The grade of paper is usually not important since the manual is for internal purposes only and is not intended as a public relations effort.
 Regular 20-pound copy paper is adequate for single-sided printing.
 A heavier weight paper with greater opacity may be necessary if two-sided printing is used.

-Typestyle – Avoid unusual artwork or type styles.
+Avoid unusual artwork or type styles.
 These can be difficult to read and/or reproduce over a long period of time.
 You should strive for consistency in the overall appearance of the entire policy manual regardless of what area or department originates the statements by selecting a common typewriter element or word processing typestyle font.
-Courier 10, Elite, 12-point times roman and 12-point roman are common typestyles used by many business machines and word??processing software packages.
+Courier 10, Elite, 12-point times roman and 12-point roman are common typestyles used by many business machines and word processing software packages.

 The policy and procedures manual format and appearance are as important as the organization and content.
 An office manual format that is appealing to the eye and emphasizes the importance of the policy and procedure statements contained, is more likely to be taken seriously and used by your employees to accomplish their jobs.

-Download Free Sample Business Procedure Templates to see how easy it is to edit MS Word Templates to build your own policy and procedure manual, quickly and easily.
+Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure manual, quickly and easily.